 Estate & Trust Advisory Commission

-Advisory Commission Composition: This commission shall be composed of ten attorneys selected from among attorneys practicing/teaching in the field of estate and trust law, selected in a manner so as to give the commission a balanced representation of practitioners from the various fields of estate and trust law.
+Estate & Trust Law Advisory Commission: Composed of ten attorneys selected from among attorneys practicing/teaching in the field of estate and trust law, the commission is selected in a manner so as to give the commission a balanced representation of practitioners from the various fields of estate and trust law.
+Current Roster

 - Review/investigate applications for initial certification or recertification.